What Hospice Is

 Myth: Families should be isolated from a dying patient.

 Hospice staff believe that when family members (including children) experience the dying process in a caring environment, it helps counteract the fear of their own mortality and the mortality of their loved one.

 Myth: Hospice care is expensive.

 Studies have shown hospice care to be no more costly than conventional care.
 Frequently it is less expensive during the last six months of life.
 Less high-cost technology is used, and family, friends, and volunteers provide 90% of the day-to-day patient care at home.

-Myth: You can"t keep your own doctor if you enter hospice.
+You cannot keep your own doctor if you enter hospice care.